otam-mato/JavaScript_de-obfuscation_re-engineering/README.md

     This base64 string, when decoded, translates to: alert("Congratulations Oh 1337 One!
 You have found my treasure!").
 It's a congratulatory message that pops up when you solve the puzzle.

-3. switched off the embedded in the `setInterval()` function mechanism of preventing the use of DevTools (which launches the debugger every 2 seconds and stopping the execution of code if DevTools are open):
+3. switched off the mechanism embedded in the `setInterval()` function  which prevents from using DevTools (which launches the debugger every 2 seconds and stopping the execution of code if DevTools are open):

    `// ee('dLb'.replace('L', 'e') +'ug' + '14r'.replace('14', 'ge'));`